underscoreio/essential-slick/src/pages/plain_sql.md

 Once we've done that, running a plain SQL looks similar to other queries we've seen in this book: just call `list` (or `first` etc).
 You need an implicit `session` in scope, as you do for all queries.

 The big difference is with the construction of the query.
-We supply both the SQL we want to run and specify the expected result type using `as`.
+We supply both the SQL we want to run and specify the expected result type using `as[T]`.

-`as[T]` is pretty flexible.
+The `as[T]` method is pretty flexible.
 Let's get back the room ID and room title:

 ~~~ scala
 val roomInfoQuery = sql""" select "id", "title" from "room" """.as[(Long,String)]